 Where a public holiday falls on a weekend, workers generally enjoy a day off the following Monday.

-When public holidays fall close to each other, the Ukrainian government often issues a recommendation that businesses give workers an extended holiday.
-They make up for the lost time by working subsequent weekends.
+When public holidays fall close to each other or the weekend, the Ukrainian government often issues a recommendation that businesses give workers an extended holiday.
+They make up for the lost time by working weekends.

-For example in November 2014 the government issued a resolution recommending that workers should be given a 4-day break over the New Year period (1 – 4 January 2015) and a 5-day break over Orthodox Christmas (7 – 11 January 2015).
+For example in November 2016 the government issued a resolution recommending that workers should be given a 4-day breaks around Victory Day (May 6 – 9 2017) and Independence Day (August 24 – 27 2017).

-Workers should make up for the workdays lost on January 2 (Friday), January 8 (Thursday), and January 9 (Friday), by working on Saturdays (17 January, 31 January, and 14 February).
+Workers should make up for the workdays lost by working on Saturdays (May 13 2017 and August 19 2017).